tnordal/terminal-gui/README.md

 # Terminal GUI

-Terminal GUI is a Python package for creating sophisticated terminal-based menu systems with support for different menu styles, nested submenus, and customizable colors.
+Terminal GUI is a Python package for creating sophisticated terminal-based menu systems with support for different menu styles, nested submenus, command execution, and customizable colors.

 ## Features